 It is the policy of Wellington's Council that these Rules of Procedure shall govern all official meetings of the Council, as well as all Wellington Boards and Committees.
-When reference is made to Council herein, it shall include all Wellington Boards and Committees, when applicable, unless otherwise stated.
-The purpose of these Rules of Procedure is to provide for the efficient and orderly conduct of Wellington Business; protect the rights of the public and individuals who appear before the Council; protect the right of the majority to decide and the minority to be heard; enhance effective government operations for the public; and preserve the spirit and harmony within the Council and those appearing before it.
-"Wellington Business" means the business and operations of Wellington that fall within the constitutional, statutory, and/or regulatory scope and authority of the Council.
-No other rules or procedures shall apply.
+When reference is made to Council or Councilmember herein, it shall include all Wellington Boards and Committees, when applicable, unless otherwise stated.
+The purpose of these Rules of Procedure is to provide for the efficient and orderly conduct of public business; protect the rights of the public and individuals who appear before the Council; protect the right of the majority to decide and the minority to be heard; enhance effective government operations for the public; and preserve the spirit and harmony within the Council and those appearing before it.
 The ultimate determination of procedural matters shall rest with the Presiding Officer, subject to appeal, as set forth in Section VI(d) below.